 One of the biggest mistakes I ever made in business was yanking away a solid company bonus structure.
-For several years, we'd created a structure based on company performance: 20% of all profits would be shared with everyone shared equally regardless of position or salary.
-There was no "entitlements" in this model, and if we made little profit, little was shared.
-We communicated monthly numbers with the team, and each team member held plenty of sway over spending and and knowledge of profits.
+For several years, as CEO and sole shareholder, I’d created a structure based on company performance: 20% of all profits would be shared with everyone shared equally regardless of position or salary.
+There was no “entitlements” in this model, and if we made little profit, little was shared.
+I communicated monthly numbers with the team, and each team member held plenty of sway over spending and and knowledge of profits.

 Interestingly, the year after we implemented this bonus structure, and for four years even through the Great Recession, our profits grew every year by 20-30%.